 Eosinophilic disorder is a general term for any disorder characterized by infiltration of the skin and tissue by a certain type of white blood cell called eosinophils, including disease resulting from arthropod bites, infections, and drug reactions.
 Churg-Strauss syndrome, hypereosinophilic syndrome and eosinophilic cellulitis are examples of disorders characterized by elevated levels of eosinophils.
 (For more information on these disorders, choose the specific disorder name as your search term in the Rare Disease Database.)

 A diagnosis of eosinophilic fasciitis is suspected based upon a detailed patient history, a thorough clinical evaluation, and various laboratory studies.
-Characteristic skin grooves, known as a Prayer sign, is indicative of eosinophilic fasciitis and easily seen upon physical examination.
+Characteristic skin grooves called venous grooving are typically present.
+The prayer sign (when someone trys to join hands as in prayer but cannot press the hands flat so they remain curved with just the fingers touching) is indicative of problems with joint mobility and is associated with eosinophilic fasciitis.

 Clinical Testing and Workup

 Laboratory studies can include blood tests that reveal elevated levels of eosinophils in the blood (eosinophilia) or increased levels of certain proteins (immunoglobulins), which are used by the immune system to destroy foreign or invading substances in the body.
 In some cases, an erythrocyte sedimentation rate (ESR) test may be performed.
 An ESR test measures the rate at which red blood cells settle in a tube of anticoagulated blood.
 An elevated ESR indicates that inflammation is present.

 Magnetic resonance imaging (MRI) can reveal characteristic changes in the fascia including fascial thickening.
 An MRI uses a magnetic field and radio waves to produce cross-sectional images of particular organs and bodily tissues.